pietrobraione/sushi/README.md

 ## Installing via Docker

-A convenient package is available from the SUSHI GitHub page.
-The package will allow you to install a Docker image containing the head revision of the master branch of SUSHI and a copy of the [sushi-experiments](https://github.com/pietrobraione/sushi-experiments) repository.
+A convenient package is available from the SUSHI GitHub page, that allows you to install a Docker image containing a setup of SUSHI and some examples to play with.
 From the command line run:

     $ docker pull ghcr.io/pietrobraione/sushi:master

-The resulting environment is an Ubuntu container, where at the current (`/root`) directory you will find a clone of the SUSHI and of the sushi-experiments repositories.
-On the path you will find a `sushi` command that alleviates the need of invoking Java and passing most of the command line parameters.
+The resulting environment is an Ubuntu container, where at the current (`/root`) directory you will find a clone of the head revision of the master branch of the SUSHI and of the [sushi-experiments](https://github.com/pietrobraione/sushi-experiments) repositories.
+On the path you will find a `sushi` command that alleviates the need of invoking Java and passing most of the command line parameters (see the "Usage" section below).
 The `sushi` script is at `/usr/local/bin` in the case you want to study it.

 ## Building SUSHI

 SUSHI is composed by several projects, some of which are imported as git submodules, and is built with Gradle version 6.7.1.
 First, ensure that all the dependencies are present, including Z3, GLPK and GLPK-Java (see section "Dependencies").
 Then, clone the SUSHI git repository and init/update its submodules.
 If you work from the command line, this means running first `git clone`, and then `git submodule init && git submodule update`.
 Next, patch the `build.gradle` files to match the installed GLPK-Java, as explained in the subsection "Patching the build scripts".
 You shall also follow the instructions described in the subsection "Patching the tests" of the `README.md` file of the JBSE subproject.
-Finally, run the build Gradle task, e.g. by invoking `gradlew build` from the command line.
+Finally, run the build Gradle task, e.g. by invoking `./gradlew build` from the command line.

 ### Dependencies